brown-mpa-datasci/brown-mpa-datasci.github.io/src/foundations/vars-and-types.md

 ## Variable Assignment

 In a more realistic scenario, we would perform some computation and also want to preserve the result in some way such that it is accessible for subsequent computations.
 Essentially, we want to tell the machine "_Do this math, and store the result_".
-This is something we can acheive using the assignment operator in R. The assignment operator in R is the arrow `<-`, which we construct using the less-than symbol combined with the dash symbol.[^3]
+This is something we can acheive using the assignment operator in R. The assignment operator in R is the arrow `<-`, which we construct using the less-than symbol combined with the dash symbol.[^1]

 ```r
 a <- 13 + 7
 ```

-[^3]: Strictly speaking, there are a few assignment operators in R, including the equal sign, which is much more common in other programming languages.
-However, when learning a programming language, it is generally preferred to adopt the conventions of the language.
-And the convention in R has always been to use `<-` for assignments.

 Programming is essentially just about giving a computer instructions.
 The above code is us telling the computer to take `13` and `7`, add them together, and then put the result in `a`.
-Here `a` is just a completely arbitrary label for the result of `13 + 7`.[^4]
+Here `a` is just a completely arbitrary label for the result of `13 + 7`.[^2]

-[^4]: It is worth noting that variable names are almost completely arbitrary; we could just as easily have said `potato <- 13 + 7`, and the only difference is that when we want to retrieve the value, we would now use `potato` to refer to it rather than `a`.
-The only restriction on variable names in R is that they must begin with an upper or lowercase letter.

 Note that the above code snippet does not immediately generate output.
 However, this is the default behavior when performing assignment.
 But now if we wanted to print the result of the computation, we can simply use the `print()` function in R.